DePayFi/widgets/README.md

 > [!IMPORTANT]
 > Unmanaged configurations do not provide any callbacks for server-side actions or integrations.
 They are limited to initiating and executing payments only.
 If you need callbacks for your integrations, use [managed integrations](https://depay.com/docs/payments/integrate/widget).

-> [!CAUTION]
-> Client-side callbacks and client-side flow management are not recommended.
-Payment flows can involve device handovers (e.g., desktop to mobile) or app-to-app transitions on mobile, which break client-side control.
-For this reason, the widget does not provide client-side callbacks for flow handling.
-Instead, you can manage and control the user flow through [managed integrations](https://depay.com/docs/payments/integrate/widget).

 ```javascript
 DePayWidgets.Payment({
   accept: [{